fastlane/fastlane/README.md

 - You have access to all the certificates and profiles, which are all securely stored in git
 - You share one code signing identity across the team to have less certificates and profiles
 - Xcode can often revoke certificates and break your set up causing failed builds
-- It's better to be explicit about what profiles to use instead of using the `Automatic` setting
+- It's better to be explicit about what profiles to use instead of using the `Automatic` setting for more predictable build artifacts
 - It just works™

 ## Installation